kshedden/dstream/README.md

 ### Data sources

 A Dstream is created from a data source.
-We provide two procedures [StreamCSV](https://godoc.org/github.com/kshedden/dstream/dstream#StreamCSV) and [Bcols](https://godoc.org/github.com/kshedden/dstream/dstream#DropNAhttps://godoc.org/github.com/kshedden/dstream/dstream#Bcols) for constructing dstreams from certain types of text (csv) and binary data.
-A dstream is based on a minimal Go [interface](https://golang.org/doc/effective_go.html#interfaces_and_types), so Dstreams can be obtained from other data sources by implementing a reader that implements the Dstream interface.
+We provide two functions [StreamCSV](https://godoc.org/github.com/kshedden/dstream/dstream#StreamCSV) and [Bcols](https://godoc.org/github.com/kshedden/dstream/dstream#DropNAhttps://godoc.org/github.com/kshedden/dstream/dstream#Bcols) for constructing Dstreams from certain types of text (csv) and binary data.
+A Dstream is based on a minimal Go [interface](https://golang.org/doc/effective_go.html#interfaces_and_types), so Dstreams can be obtained from other data sources by implementing a reader that implements the Dstream interface.